 If snow on the roof is excessive it is important that high level ventilation and appliance flues are not blocked.
 Care should be taken if removing snow from the roof.
+See page 38 for advice on access to roofs

 For approximate locations of high and low vents in Holiday Homes; and trickle vents in Park Homes refer to the drawings in the technical section of this handbook.